 2. The Hackable Cardiac Devices from St. Jude

-Early this year, CNN wrote, “The FDA confirmed that St. Jude Medical’s implantable cardiac devices have vulnerabilities that could allow a hacker to access a device.
+Early last year, CNN wrote, “The FDA confirmed that St. Jude Medical’s implantable cardiac devices have vulnerabilities that could allow a hacker to access a device.
 Once in, they could deplete the battery or administer incorrect pacing or shocks, the FDA said.

 The devices, like pacemakers and defibrillators, are used to monitor and control patients’ heart functions and prevent heart attacks.”